Makuoa/CMPG-323-PROJECT-5---29898455/README.md

 # CMPG-323-PROJECT-5---29898455
+# Let's explain how stakeholders can use POWER BI reports.

 # Getting Started
 Before you begin using the EcoPower Logistics report, make sure you have the necessary access credentials and permissions.
 Here's how you can get started: